 ACS was designed with a requirement that no single stray light feature may contain

 more than 0.1% of the detected energy in the object that produced it.
 This goal has generally been met, but during extensive ground and SMOV test programs, a few exceptions have been identified (Hartig et al. 2002, Proc.
 SPIE 4854

 ) such as the WFC elliptical haloes and the F660N ghosts.
 While these ghosts exceed the specified intensity, their origin and characteristics are well defined and they should have minimal impact on the ACS science program.
-We describe below in more detail some of the optical ghosts relevant for ACS.
+Details about some optical ghosts relevant for ACS are described below.

 |WFC elliptical haloes: these ghosts are caused by reflection from the CCD